How Does Hearing Work?

 To minimize the impact of auditory deprivation, you should address the hearing loss as soon as possible once diagnosed, rather than waiting until the condition gets worse.
 Providing solutions and positive outcomes for patients with advanced/longstanding hearing loss can be done but with greater challenges as the condition of the neurological system is weak.
 Early intervention results in better outcomes.

-We recommend you receive a baseline hearing test beginning at the age of 40.
+We recommend you receive a baseline hearing test from a trained hearing specialist beginning at the age of 40.
 During this test we can determine the lowest volume level you can hear at various frequencies or pitches.
 We can then reference this during subsequent testing and monitor changes.

 Once your hearing threshold is identified, we encourage you to have periodic hearing tests (every two or three years) to help prevent and/or identify hearing loss earlier than you otherwise might.
 If you are a hunter, musician or woodworker, or are frequently and consistently exposed to loud noise, an annual hearing test is recommended.
 It is only through preventative care that we can help you prevent further damage to your hearing system.